kigsmtua/kigsmtua.github.io/_posts/2018-09-13-adventures-with-green-threads-on-the-jvm.markdown

 > 1. At least once delivery
 > 2. Highly concurrent (we are doing millions of requests per day)
 > 3. No loss of messages
-> 4. Acknowlege delivery of messages
+> 4. Acknowledge delivery of messages

 On peeking I discovered redis has sorted sets which will enable us to solve most of the challenges we face here so the queue recipe goes as follows